fractalate/phobosdream/README.md

 # Welcome to phobosDREAM's Stream Repository!

-Check out my streams on [Twitch](https://www.twitch.tv/phobosdream)! **Note:** I'll be around from time to time, but I'm busiest in the fall so I can't commit to scheduled streams.
+Check out my streams on [Twitch](https://www.twitch.tv/phobosdream)!

 Having trouble with some code you've been working on?
 Have a math question?
 [Open an issue](https://github.com/fractalate/phobosdream/issues/new?body=%3CYOUR%20QUESTION%20HERE%3E&labels=question) or [ask on Discord](https://discord.gg/wPFKP5K9MF) and I'd be happy to have a look!

 Looking for a code roast?
 [Open an issue](https://github.com/fractalate/phobosdream/issues/new?body=%3CGIVE%20ME%20A%20LINK%20TO%20YOUR%20CODE%20AND%20GIVE%20ME%20A%20BRIEF%20OVERVIEW%20OF%20WHAT%20I%27M%20LOOKING%20AT%20HERE%3E&labels=code%20roast)!
+Looking for past code roasts?
+Check out the [roasts](https://github.com/fractalate/phobosdream/issues?q=is%3Aissue%20state%3Aclosed%20label%3Aroasted) list!

 Looking for viewer rewards?
 Check out the [rewards](./rewards/README.md) list!